FHA Loans

 Answers to common questions about FHA mortgages.

-What is an FHA loan vs conventional?
+What is FHA loan vs conventional?

 A conventional loan is the most common type of home loan.
 The requirements to qualify are more stringent than FHA as the lender will want to make sure you are a good credit risk since this type of loan is not backed by a government agency.
 Benefits include lower interest rate, less paperwork, easier to pass home inspection, and you can avoid paying personal mortgage insurance (PMI) if your down payment is large enough.